BOOK FOOD EXPERIENCES

 Veg Out Kyoto

 Vegans and vegetarians looking for breakfast or brunch in Kyoto should definitely give Veg Out a try.
-This light and airy café offers an entirely plant-based menu showcasing organic local vegetables, home-made muffins, and freshly made paninis.
+This light and airy café offers an entirely plant-based menu showcasing organic local vegetables, homemade muffins, and freshly made paninis.
 They also have a great coffee selection, including soy lattes and mochas, if you fancy a caffeine boost!
-Conveniently located just across the Kamo River from Shichijo Station, the large windows offer fantastic views out over the water.
+The large windows are conveniently located just across the Kamo River from Shichijo Station and offer fantastic views out over the water.
 This makes it a lovely spot to while away the morning.

 Latte swirled with steamed milk

-Many Kyoto coffee shops are modern big-name brands, however if you want to experience a true, old-school Japanese kissaten, Smart Coffee is perfect.
-With its dark wooden panelling and soft classical music, the retro vibe is part of what makes it so popular.
+Many Kyoto coffee shops are modern big-name brands, however, if you want to experience a true, old-school Japanese kissaten, Smart Coffee is perfect.
+With its dark wooden paneling and soft classical music, the retro vibe is part of what makes it so popular.

 The coffee is rich, dark and delicious, while the food menu features fluffy French toast, thick hotcakes and pudding.
 They also serve a variety of sandwiches on cushion-soft bread, including egg, ham and vegetables.
-There may be a line when you arrive, but it's worth the wait!
+When you arrive, there may be a line, but it's well worth the wait.

 Japanese style breakfast with grilled fish, miso soup, rice, and veggie sides